LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/configure-certificate-renewal-alert.md

 <!-- ExpiredYesterdaySubject -->

-By default, the subject of emails sent when a certificate is expired a a day before the notification is similar to:
+By default, the subject of emails sent when a certificate is expired a day before the notification is similar to:

 ```
 Your certificate expired yesterday